 In addition to these domestic changes, the UK is also affected by its current (at least as of this writing) membership in the European Union (EU) and its pending "Brexit" from the EU.
 The UK is also a signatory to the European Convention on Human Rights (officially the Convention for the Protection of Human Rights and Fundamental Freedoms).
 Any discussion of UK law must necessarily include reference to these bodies and their court systems: the Court of Justice of the European Union (also known as the European Court of Justice) and the European Court of Human Rights (ECHR, a body of the Convention).

 The UK has no written constitution, but instead its constitution is considered to be made up of statutes, treaties, and cases.
 The concept of judicial review is also in a state of flux.
 For a full overview of current constitutional issues in the UK, see Erin F. Delany, Judiciary Rising: Constitutional Change in the United Kingdom, 108 Nw.
 U. L. Rev. 543 (2014).

-2014 4653-4714 (55th ed.
-2014): This is a basic encyclopedia that covers a wide variety of information.
-These particular pages provide a basic overview of the UK and current issues.
-JN 1 .E85 (reference)
+The Europa World Year Book (2017): This title is a basic encyclopedia that covers a wide variety of information.
+It has a chapter with a basic overview of the UK and current issues.
+JN 1 .E85 (Reference)

-The most popular electronic resources - WestlawNext, Lexis Advance, HeinOnline, and Bloomberg Law - have varying levels of access to UK materials.
-WestlawNext is referenced more frequently in this guide because it contains official versions of case decisions - see the section in this guide on Access to Case Law.
-For information on using WestlawNext and HeinOnline to research journal articles and other secondary sources, see the section in this guide on Secondary Sources.
+The most popular online legal research resources, like Westlaw, Lexis, Bloomberg Law, and HeinOnline - all have at least some UK resources, and some are more useful than others for the particular type of UK research you need to do.
+Westlaw is often mentioned in this guide because it contains official versions of case decisions - see the section in this guide on Case Law.
+For information on using Westlaw and HeinOnline to research journal articles and other secondary sources, see the section in this guide on Secondary Sources.

 Here are a few quick notes on how you may want to use each database.
 For information on coverage and research help with these databases, contact a reference librarian or your product representative.